HaoyangGuo/wardrobe-22/design_docs/design_doc.md

 This document outlines the system design for a digital wardrobe ios app that helps users organize their clothes, create outfits, and virtually try on outfits/individual garments.
 The app leverages generative AI models to automate tasks such as background removal, clothes tagging, and to make novel features such as virtual try-on possible.
 Technologies such as React Native (TypeScript), Spring Boot (Java), and Terraform are used as per the developer's personal preference and learning goals.

 The social aspect should be minimized.
 Users should not be aware of other users.
 For an outfit, a user can save the canvas as a watermarked image and share it on other platforms.
-The app should remain a utility too
+The app should remain a utility tool

 In short, the target users of this app are young people who are fashion-conscious and would like to digitize their wardrobe to better organize their garments and outfits.